joshirishikesh14-star/commentor_b5/extension/README.md

 2. Enable "Developer mode" (toggle in top right)
 3. Click "Load unpacked"
 4. Select the `extension` folder
-5. The CommentSync extension is now installed!
+5. The Echo extension is now installed!

 ## Usage

 ### For Testers:

 **Initial Setup:**
-1. Click the CommentSync extension icon
+1. Click the Echo extension icon
-2. Sign in with your CommentSync account credentials
+2. Sign in with your Echo account credentials
 3. Select the app you want to test from the dropdown
 4. Extension automatically navigates to the app's URL
 5. Click "Start Recording" to activate commenting